RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## HTF
 Higher Time Frame
 ## LIQ
-Liquidity; a liquid asset or coin means how quickly you can buy or sell somthing without moving the price too much
+Liquidity; a liquid asset or coin means how quickly you can buy or sell an asset without significantly moving the [[C|MP]] too much
 ## Laddering
 You place multiple buy or sell orders when wanting to enter a trade setup and get an average entry price
 ## Leverage